xapian/xapian-developer-guide/contributing/workflow.rst

-* In a similar vein, some changes that aren't pulled into a release series may be of interest to someone else who doesn't want to, or cannot, use the "bleeding edge" git master.
+* In a similar vein, some changes that aren't pulled into a release series may be of interest to someone else who doesn't want to, or cannot, use the "bleeding edge" git main.
 With separate commits, they can use the patches for just the functionality they are looking for.
 This can be particularly useful for people packaging Xapian for various operating system distributions.